Academic Advising Center

 Question: 1.
 How are academic advisors assigned?

-are assigned to faculty advisors in the department of their major if
+will be assigned to a faculty advisor in the department of their

 Question: 2.
 How do I declare a major?